binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **The Arxan 5th Annual State of Application Security Report**
 [https://www.arxan.com/resources/state-of-application-security/](https://www.arxan.com/resources/state-of-application-security/) _Perception vs. Reality_

+**The content Michael Bazzell has collated**
+[https://inteltechniques.com/links.html](https://inteltechniques.com/links.html) and his excellent books on the gathering of Open Source Intelligence.

 **Studies show that motivation** has a larger effect on productivity and quality than any other factor.
 Software Engineering Economics by Barry W. Boehm 1981.